Child Care: a valuable tool for community growth

 Contact a Specialist

-Starting the Conversation Around Child care Solutions: Child care is an essential part of a community's critial infrastructure.
+Starting the Conversation Around Child Care Solutions: Child care is an essential part of a community's critical infrastructure.
 When creating strategies for your community's economic development, don't forget to include planning around child care.
-CCR&R can help facilitate discussions and solutions in your community, think of us as your conversation guide.
+CCR&R can help facilitate discussions and solutions in your community; think of us as your conversation guide.

 Toolkit for Community Child Care Solutions